KavehKhorshidiii/KavehKhorshidiii/README.md

 <td align="center" width="300">
 <h2>Apple</h2>
 <p>Apple Clone is a modern Apple-inspired website built with Next.js, TypeScript, and Tailwind CSS.
-The project is currently under development.
+The project is current...
 </p>
 <table>
 <tr>